zhiyaol/deltakit/docs/guide/circuit_generation.md

 ## 1.2.
 Planar codes

-Deltakit allows you to generate the following planar codes:
+You can use Deltakit to generate the following planar codes:
 - Rotated planar ({class}`RotatedPlanarCode <deltakit.explorer.codes.RotatedPlanarCode>`),
 - Unrotated planar ({class}`UnrotatedPlanarCode <deltakit.explorer.codes.UnrotatedPlanarCode>`),
 - Unrotated toric ({class}`UnrotatedToricCode <deltakit.explorer.codes.UnrotatedToricCode>`),
 - Repetition codes ({class}`RepetitionCode <deltakit.explorer.codes.RepetitionCode>`).

 A lot of contemporary experiments are built using the rotated planar code.
-Deltakit allows you to explore them in different native gate sets, schedules, and different patch locations.
+You can explore them in different native gate sets, schedules, and different patch locations.
 A lot of parameters are optional and have reasonable default values.
 In the example below you see them all explicitly.

 ```{code-cell} ipython3